 A magical plant store and flower shop, the storefront will stop you in your tracks.
 It’s worth peeking inside the beautifully decorated shop and picking up a weekend bouquet with a plant on the side.
-Just be sure not to let the shop kitties out when you enter!
+Just be sure not to let the shop kitties out when entering.

 Karen’s Dollhouse Shop | 14 Main Street

 Collecting dolls isn’t exactly a modern pastime, but trust us, you do not want to miss this shop.
 Miniature objects and houses are a treasure, and you will find yourself feeling like a kid.
 Take notice of all the handmade buildings throughout the store and all the fantastic accessories.
-Everything is so tiny but expertly handcrafted!
+Everything is so tiny and expertly handcrafted.

 While it’s a little bit of a drive, Clinton, New Jersey, is the perfect town for a day trip.
-Be sure to visit this fall to see all that it has to offer!
+Be sure to visit to see all that it has to offer!